 Financial Independence is a long road for many and the advice is often the same: spend less than we earn and invest the rest wisely.
 The end result is what many consider to be financially free: where our assets provide enough income to cover our expenses.

-There are four phases which represent a path from being stuck to reaching personal finance mastery.
+There are four phases of financial independence which represent a path from being stuck to reaching personal finance mastery.
 The end result is the master black belt who demonstrates his combat skills in an effortless, artistic expression of physical and mental harmony.

 These phases do not represent the steps from being broke to being a millionaire.
 These stages come first, before the transition to becoming materially wealthy.
 I’m convinced these phases must be reached before one reaches financial independence in a healthy manner.